Car hire comparison made easy

-Rentalcargroup offers a price comparison of all car rental companies in Ibiza.
-Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Ibiza.
+Rentalcargroup offers a price comparison of all car rental companies in Ibiza, Spain.
+Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Ibiza, Spain.

 Ibiza Car Hire Comparison | We offer a price comparison of all car hire suppliers in Ibiza but you choose your car hire based on price, car hire agency and fleet choice.

 Ibiza or Eivissa is one of the Balearic Islands.
 The maximum length of the island by highway is 42 km.

 Though Balearic Catalan is the official language of the Balearic Islands, and all sign posts etc. are in Catalan, Castilian (Spanish) is the main language of the island, with most natives speaking either English or German.
 English is very widely understood throughout the island, and you can get by with just a basic knowledge of Spanish if you wish to make a slight effort.

 Ibiza Airport (IBZ) serves two Balearic Islands, namely Formentera and Ibiza itself.
 The airport is situated just 4.3 miles / 7.5 km out of Ibiza Town, the south-west of the city and is also close to San José.